Pimiento-Research-Group/FINS-Dataset/README.md

 - **`code/`**
   Contains scripts used to assign information to collections and occurrences within the dataset.
 This folder also contains scripts used to produce the figures presented in the article.
+---

+### Usage notes

+Minimum and maximum age was originally collected for collections.
+Based on the collection number, this information was then transfered from collecitons to the appropriate occurrences.
+This was done in the add_ages_to_occs.py,